 25 Speaking of contemporary concerns

 I once suggested on Twitter that the reason most cultured people are not interested in WCM is that its performance usually has nothing to say about current cultural concerns.
 In response WCM fans, and some practitioners, erupted in tweet-rage.
 And yet it seemed a reasonable point and evidently true.
-WCM is perceived as occupying its own world to whose values you have to subscribe if you want to take part.
+WCM is perceived as occupying its own world, to whose values you have to subscribe if you want to take part.
 Concerts do not make any intentional reference to the wider cultural world, and musicians mostly seem to believe that to do so would be to betray ‘the music’ and the composer.
-WCM has to be the way it is, its adherents believe, and if you want to talk about it you must talk about in the terms in which people who are musically knowledgeable understand it.
+WCM has to be the way it is, its followers believe, and if you want to talk about it you must talk about in the terms in which people who are musically knowledgeable understand it.

 Largely this happens without anyone being aware of it.
 One might think being unaware that it happens is pretty inexcusable, given the wealth of recorded evidence.
 But being unaware of it as it happens is quite understandable.
 For the same reasons that contemporary performance seems natural, the ways in which it reflects social and cultural concerns are so thoroughly embedded in practice as to be impossible to notice without a great deal of focused and, to a considerable extent speculative, thought.